 Convergence is a very important but oft-forgotten concept.
 In short, the more diverse pieces of evidence that converge on the same conclusion, the more confident we can be about that conclusion.
-This is true because if they are indeed independent sources of evidence, it’s unlikely that they would converge on the same conclusion unless it were true.
+This is because if they are indeed independent sources of evidence, it’s unlikely that they would converge on the same conclusion unless it were true.

 Convergence suggests robustness - the idea that a claim holds true even when you look at it from a different angle.
 Such ambiguities ought to concern any charity founder.
 How can we be sure some intervention will work in one place, just because it worked somewhere else?
-Many people place too much weight on one strong study, changing their minds too rapidly, even if previous weaker studies or macro level data point the other way.
+Many people place too much weight on one strong study, changing their minds too rapidly, even if previous weaker studies or macro-level data point the other way.

 What is falsifiability?

 A claim is ‘falsifiable’ if there is evidence that could prove it does not work.
-In other words, we can make a prediction, test it, and if the prediction is inaccurate, then the claim is proven to be false.
+In other words, we can make a prediction and test it, and if the prediction is inaccurate, then the claim is proven to be false.
 However, if a claim is ‘unfalsifiable’, that means it can never be proven or disproven.

 How can you spot an ‘unfalsifiable’ intervention or charity?